 Step 2: Now repeat the same process on the other crochet piece.

 Step 3: You will do this process back and forth between the two crochet pieces (like a zig-zag).

 Once you have sewn a few inches, you hold your 2 crochet pieces and then pull the yarn.
 That will close the gap between the two pieces and create an invisible join.
 You won’t be able to see the yarn that you used to sew.

 If you do not see a V, like the side of a stitch, you do the same technique, just that you imagine the stitch to be a V. You still sew on the edge/side of the crochet piece, no matter if you see a V or not.

 Now pull tight, fasten off and weave in your end.
 You should have a really tight and invisible join for the mattress stitch between the two crochet pieces.

-If you need more help or the above photo tutorial was not clear, check out my video tutorial below.
+If you need more help or the above photo tutorial was not clear, check out my video tutorial above.

 I hope you love this tutorial on how to use mattress stitch.
 If you love this tutorial and technique, please use the social media share buttons above or below and share this pattern link with the world and your friends.

 I also have more stitches you might want to learn.
 Check out my Ultimate List of Advanced Crochet Stitches for more inspiration.

 That way you will find it easily again when you need it and you also provide the world and your friends the ability to gain extra crochet knowledge as well.
 And to top it off, you help me as it allows me to create more content that you love already and want to see more of – free crochet patterns and tutorials.
 So, thank you for sharing.